 We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEND.
-The SENDCO attends relevant SEN courses, and facilitates/signposts relevant SEN focused external training opportunities for all staff.
+The SENDCO attends relevant SEN courses and SENCO forums, and facilitates/signposts relevant SEN focused external training opportunities for all staff.
 We recognise the need to train all our staff on SEN issues.
 The SENDCO, with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management.
+This may include training in certain areas for example Autism and ADHD, Conduct Disorders, Managing difficult behaviours, Building Brick Therapy etc.

-We work closely with outside agencies when appropriate and work collaboratively to support pupil's development and learning.
+We work closely and collaboratively with outside agencies when appropriate to support pupil's development and learning.